God Himself, the Unique III

 1) Only the Creator Holds the Power of Life and Death Over Man

 If one’s birth was destined by one’s previous life, then one’s death marks the end of that destiny.
 If one’s birth is the beginning of one’s mission in this life, then one’s death marks the end of that mission.
 Since the Creator has determined a fixed set of circumstances for a person’s birth, it goes without saying that He has also arranged a fixed set of circumstances for one’s death.
 In other words, no one is born by chance, no one’s death arrives abruptly, and both birth and death are necessarily connected with one’s previous and present lives.
 The circumstances of one’s birth and death are both predetermined by the Creator; this is a person’s destiny, a person’s fate.
 Since there are many explanations for a person’s birth, it is also true that a person’s death will naturally occur under its own, special set of various circumstances.
 This is the reason for people’s varying lifespans and the different manners and times of their deaths.
 Some people are strong and healthy, yet die young; others are weak and sickly, yet live to an old age and pass away peacefully.
 Some perish of unnatural causes, others die naturally.
 Some end their lives far from home, others shut their eyes for the final time with their loved ones by their side.
 Some people die in midair, others beneath the earth.
 Some sink beneath the water, others are lost in disasters.
 Some die in the morning, others at night. … Everyone wants an illustrious birth, a brilliant life, and a glorious death, but no one can reach past their own destiny, no one can escape the Creator’s sovereignty.
 This is human fate.
-Man can make all kinds of plans for his future, but no one can plan the manner and time of their birth and of their departure from the world.
+Man can make all kinds of plans for his future, but no one can plan out how they are born or the manner and time of their departure from the world.
 Though people do their best to avoid and resist the coming of death, still, unbeknownst to them, death silently draws near.
 No one knows when they will perish or how, much less where it will happen.
 Obviously, it is not humanity that holds the power of life and death, not some being in the natural world, but the Creator, whose authority is unique.
 Mankind’s life and death are not the product of some law of the natural world, but a consequence of the sovereignty of the Creator’s authority.

 2) One Who Does Not Know the Creator’s Sovereignty Will Be Haunted by the Fear of Death